aphyr/partitions-post/README.markdown

 Web Services</a> went down for over 12 hours, causing outages for hundreds of high-profile web sites to go offline.
-As a part of normal AWS scaling activities, Amazon engineers shifted traffic away from a router in the Elastic Block Store network in single US-East AZ.
+As a part of normal AWS scaling activities, Amazon engineers shifted traffic away from a router in the Elastic Block Store (EBS) network in a single US-East Availability Zone (AZ).

 > The traffic shift was executed incorrectly and rather than routing the
 > traffic to the other router on the primary network, the traffic was routed